Église Saint-Polycarpe: History

 The church, built by the Oratorians installed on the slopes, was completed in 1670, with the exception of the façade that was built in 1756 by architect Toussaint Loyer who also lengthened the nave.

 On 19 June 1791, the Oratory Church became a parish church and took the name of St. Polycarp, as a tribute to Polycarp of Smyrna, master of Saint Pothinus and Irenaeus, who were the first two bishops of Lyon.

 The heart of Pauline-Marie Jaricot, founder of the Society for the Propagation of the Faith, currently remains in a chapel of the church.

 The church has a famous organ, built by Augustine Zeiger in 1841.
 Adrien Rougier was the titular organist of the church from 1932 to 1945.
+The previous organ (built in 1722) had been in a significant state of disrepair for several years before François Mensongueé, a prominent French composer and organist of the church since 1826, commissioned it to be replaced in 1837.

 In 1982, the church was classified as monument historique.

 Architecture

 The church has a facade decorated with four Corinthian pilasters topped by a triangular pediment.
 Louis Janmot made the painting depicting the Last Supper which is placed in the apse.